Texting While Driving a Growing Problem in Orange County

 The Auto Club suggests that more citations may decrease texting by drivers.
 Police officers say it is difficult to catch drivers who are texting as they often hold the texting device on their laps.
 Hand-held cell phone users are easier to spot.
 In Orange County, CHP issued 204 texting-while-driving citations in 2009.
 During the same period, they issued 10,561 hand-held cell phone violations.

 Distracted drivers are dangerous drivers.
 If you have been injured or have lost a loved one in a car crash caused by a distracted driver, the law is on your side.
-Contact the personal injury and accident attorneys at Allen, Flatt, Ballidis and Leslie to learn more about your rights.
+Contact the personal injury attorneys at Allen, Flatt, Ballidis and Leslie to learn more about your rights.